jneimantokbox/annotation-acc-pack-1/.github/CONTRIBUTING.md

-# Contributing to OpenTok One-to-One Communication Sample Apps
+# Contributing to OpenTok Annotations Accelerator Pack

 ## Code of Conduct